 When a storm does happen in your area, the first thing to note is how large the hail is: if it?s golf ball size or larger, it?s time to check your roof, says Thompson.
 However, she adds, don?t rush to file a claim with your insurance company right away because even if there is no damage, the claim will still impact your premiums for the next five years.
-Instead, call your insurance agent and ask if he or she knows of a roofing contractor, such as a company like WDR Roofing Contractors for example, who can check your roof and give you a free estimate.
+Instead, call your insurance agent and ask if he or she knows of a roofing contractor, such as a company like WDR Roofing Contractors for example, who can check your roof and give you an estimate.
 Then, if the damage is severe enough, open a claim with the insurance company.

 It?s important to keep in mind that insurance is there to replace what you?ve lost, and nothing more, says Thompson.
 You’ll be paying for the rest using a roof repair company such as roof repair Cedar Park and others depending on your location within the States.

 For more information on your options, contact On Tap Credit Union.